ANTIAIRCRAFT GUNS PART 3:

 Ammunition types:

-Bofors developed this static 75-mm gun as dual-use gun for submarines.
-As dual-use weapon it was very capable to be used both against surface and air targets.
-Their basic structure was quite typical to heavy guns used during World War 2 with jacket-tube barrel, liquid buffer and spring recuperator.
-Guns breech mechanism was semiautomatic sliding breechblock and gave gun good rate of fire.
+Bofors had originally developed this fixed 75-mm gun mainly as dual-use gun for naval use.
+As a dual-use weapon it was very capable to be used both against surface and air targets.
+The basic structure of these guns was quite typical to heavy guns used during World War 2 with jacket-tube barrel, liquid buffer and spring recuperator.
+Breech mechanism used in them was semiautomatic sliding breechblock and giving a good rate of fire vitally important for anti-aircraft use.

-By 1937 it had become clear to the Finns that situation in Europe was getting more hazardous and the same that developing of Finnish air-defence had been neglected.
-Because of this Ministry of Defence sent circular letter to factories and communities offering them possibility to finance purchases of anti- aircraft equipment with promise to issue the financed antiaircraft-equipment to military units protecting the particular locality of factory or community.
-The circular letter included attachment with estimated prices of antiaircraft-weaponry and accessories (like rangefinders and searchlights).
+By year 1937 it had become clear to the Finns that situation in Europe was getting more hazardous and that developing of Finnish air-defence had been neglected.
+Because of this Finnish Ministry of Defence sent circular letter to factories and communities offering them possibility to finance purchases of anti- aircraft equipment.
+The letter included a promise to issue the antiaircraft-equipment financed in this way to military units protecting the particular locality of factory or community.
+In other words - the communities could help by financing additional air defence materials, which would be used to defend them.
+The circular letter included also attachment with estimated prices of antiaircraft-weaponry and accessories (like rangefinders and searchlights) to simplify decision process.
+While the circular letter had been sent too late to make much of a difference before Winter War, it proved useful during the war.

 Besides typical TNT-filled high explosive (HE) shells designed for anti-aircraft use this gun had also armour piercing tracer shells (AP-T).
 The HE-shells used with these guns originated from Finland and Sweden.
-The Finnish made TNT-loaded version of HE-shell had electron (mix of magnesium containing 95 % of magnesium, 4.5 % of zinc and 0.5 % of copper) added to it for enhancing flash of the exploding shell - the purpose was to make barrage of anti-aircraft guns look more dangerous.
-The AP-T round was called "75 psa B Vj4", its projectile weight 6.5 kg and like rest of the round it was Finnish made.
+The Finnish made TNT-loaded version of HE-shell had electron (mix of magnesium containing 95 % of magnesium, 4.5 % of zinc and 0.5 % of copper) added to it for enhancing flash of the exploding shell - the purpose was to make barrage of these guns look more dangerous for enemy pilots.
+The AP-T round was called 75 psa B Vj4, its projectile weight 6.5 kg and like rest of the round it was Finnish made.
+While anti-aircraft ammunition manuals do not provide date for introduction of this ammunition, it seems likely to have been introduced around same time, that ammunition with similar projectiles was introduced to field artillery - around December 1942.

 75 ItK/37 SK, Skoda